 Founder & President of Sofia's Hope

 In January 2013 Ms. Blanco founded Sofia's Hope in honor of her eldest daughter, Sofia.
 She is dedicated to the foundation and the cause of pediatric cancer.
+She is also on the board of the International Cardio-Oncology Society (IC-OS).
 However, Ms. Blanco has always considered her most important role to be that of the mother to both her girls.
 She lives in South Florida with her husband, Carlos, and daughter, Gabriela.

 Jamie Doherty is the founder, President and CTO of R2 Unified Technologies, a leading technology solutions provider of mid-market businesses, governments, and educational systems within the Southeast.
 Since founding R2 Unified Technologies in 2008, the company has been widely recognized on a regional and national level for Jamie's innovative visionary leadership.
 R2 has been consecutively awarded by Inc. magazine as one of Florida's top technology partners, INC 500/5000 as one of the fastest-growing private companies and ranked no. 10 on the South Florida's Business Journal Fast 50 technical organization.
 R2 Unified Technologies was also recognized by Cisco as the 2014 Cisco SMB Partner of the Year for the Southeast.